This module will appeal to students who enjoy public law and have an interest in public affairs and human rights.

 - Explain and offer a critical analysis the relationship between the various grounds of judicial review and process-based issues such as locus standi and the public/private divide

 - Compare and contrast European (in the sense of EU Law and that under the European Convention on Human Rights and Fundamental Freedoms) law and English law relating to procedural fairness, legitimate expectations, proportionality and fundamental human rights

-- Explain and offer a critical analysis of of non-court based forms of control of governmental action
+- Explain and offer a critical analysis of non-court-based forms of control of governmental action

 - Evaluate and critique standard legal materials and arguments